Inland Waterways Association: IWA National Festival

-The association has organised a total of 60 IWA National Festival & Boat Show, all of which were run entirely by volunteers.
+The association has organised 60 editions of the IWA National Festival & Boat Show, run entirely by volunteers.
 These regularly attracted large numbers of boats and visitors.
 For example, the rally at Beale Park in 2006 on the Thames above Reading had 600 boats and 28,000 visitors.

 IWA National Campaign Festival

 The Campaign Festival has been an integral part of IWA activities since its inception.
 Bringing a large number of boats to a particular waterway highlights the difficulties of navigation and has kept a number of waterways open that would otherwise have closed.

 In the past, the annual festival often had campaigning as one of its functions, but the number of boats attending makes many desirable venues impracticable.
 So, together with campaign rallies held by particular regions, a national campaign rally was established in 2006 to highlight the continued need for this activity.